nix-community/nix-on-droid/README.md

 To re-trigger the installation, you can use
 'clear data' on the Android app (after backing stuff up, obviously).

-If you want to change the nix-on-droid channel to your custom one, you can do that either with `nix-channel` after the installation, or by setting the environment variable `NIX_ON_DROID_CHANNEL_URL`.
+If you want to change the Nix-on-Droid channel to your custom one, you can do that either with `nix-channel` after the installation, or by setting the environment variable `NIX_ON_DROID_CHANNEL_URL`.
 Other environment variables are `NIXPKGS_CHANNEL_URL` an